Paul Kemsley: Personal life

-He was married to Loretta (née Gold) from Portsmouth.
+Kemsley was married to Loretta Kemsley (née Gold) from Portsmouth.
 The couple have three children and were living in Radlett, Hertfordshire in 2007, before moving to America.
 His wife and children returned to London in 2012.

-In March 2015, Kemsley married his wife Dorit Kemsley (née Lemel) in New York City.
+In March 2015, Kemsley married Dorit Kemsley (née Lemel) in New York City.
 He has a son and a daughter from his second marriage.
 Dorit Kemsley appears as a cast member on The Real Housewives of Beverly Hills, having joined at the start of season 7.
 Their family is Jewish.
+In May 2024, it was announced that the couple had separated after 9 years of marriage.